 Lamar: I hope so, yes.

 Lamar: Yes.
-Actually that’s a very good point.
+Actually, that’s a very good point.
 So, for me, I am a big believer in building custom plans for my clients, you know.
 There’s a lot of people out there that just build cookie-cutter plans.
 What I mean about that is, they give people the same plan regardless of, you know, their body type or their current weight.
 I believe that everybody is different, everybody responds to different foods.
 When I take on clients, the first thing I do is sit them down, go over their goals, their objectives, analyze their current weight, their height, and their goals.
 And I begin to build out a custom nutrition plan tailored towards their goal if it’s to lose body fat if it’s just to drop overall weight in itself or just to lean out or bulk up.
-And then I design their plans to simply put that client and we go from there and they check in with me on a weekly basis and we make adjustments on a weekly basis and go from there.
+And then I design their plans to simply put that client and we go from there and they check in with me weekly and we make adjustments weekly and go from there.

 Host: And how do you know that each person has a different plan and how do you tailor that to each person?

 Lamar: So, it really comes down to doing my homework, right?
 So, when clients come in and I have them send me in their current physique, you know, typical front, back, side pictures.
 And it gives me a good assessment on kind of their current physique and where we need to focus on.
 You know, some people may have a higher percentage of body fat, which means I need to have a nutrition plan.
 It’s actually going to drop their body fat down to a certain percentage.
 And then kind of tweak it, you know, maybe halfway through.
 It may kind of add fats back because right now your body is beginning to drop fat and sometimes your body’s going to need additional fat to even drop fat even lower.
-So, you really have to do your homework and do analysis on each individual client and really kind of tailor that program specifically for their needs.
+So, you really have to do your homework and do analysis on each client and really kind of tailor that program specifically for their needs.
 One thing that I notice, you know, very very often and it's very clear, almost kind of across the board.
-Most of the clients that come on board with me, their biggest problem in nutrition is they do not eat enough.
+For most of the clients that come on board with me, their biggest problem in nutrition is they do not eat enough.

 Lamar: Most clients when I come on board I say, “Well, how many meals are you getting in a day?”